jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 Spark Streaming differs from Storm in several respects.
 Firstly Spark Streaming divides an incoming stream into batches.
 Each batch is processed as one unit using the core Spark infrastructure.
-This is in contrast to Storm were data is processed as it comes in.
+This is in contrast to Storm where data is processed as it comes in.
 Storm like computing is sometimes called *record-at-a-time* processing.
 Spark Streaming like computation is sometimes called a *micro batching*.
 Micro batching has both advantages and disadvantages compared to a